 When proper oversight and project reporting is in place it makes it easy to see when a project is beginning to deviate from its intended course.
 The earlier you’re able to spot project deviation, the easier it is to course correct.

-Good project managers will regularly generate easily digestible progress or status reports that enable stakeholders to track the project.
-Typically these status reports will provide insights into the work that was completed and planned, the hours utilized and how they track against those planned, how the project is tracking against milestones, risks, assumptions, issues and dependencies and any outputs of the project as it proceeds.
+Good project managers will regularly generate easily digestible progress or status reports as part of their stakeholder management.
+This enables clients or project stakeholders to track the project on their own.
+Typically these status reports will provide insights into the work that was completed and planned, the hours utilized and how they track against those planned, how the project is tracking against milestones, risks, assumptions, issues and dependencies, and any outputs of the project as it proceeds.